briansunter/graph/site/src/content/logseq/daily-highlight-productivity-technique.md

 This technique is effective because it forces you to focus on your true priorities instead of constantly reacting and getting distracted.

- more tasks isn't the answer, it's focusing on accomplishing what matters.
+Doing more tasks isn't the answer, it's focusing on accomplishing what matters.

 ### How to Choose a Daily Highlight